-As can be seen in the above table, the main emphasis of MoHUPA has been on provision of housing for the urban poor, Pradhan Mantri Awas Yojna (PMAY)-Urban being the flagship scheme for this intervention.
-However, the progress in this scheme, which was talked about a lot after demonitisation, has not been significant (see Box 17.1).
-The expenditure on housing as well as livelihood for urban poor has declined over the years as shown in table 17.2
+The main emphasis of MoHUPA has been on provision of housing for the urban poor; Pradhan Mantri Awas Yojana (Urban; PMAY) being the flagship scheme for this intervention.
+However, the progress in this scheme has not been significant (See Box 17.1).
+Both housing and livelihood programmes for the urban poor have witnessed a declining trend in actual expenditure between 2012-13 and 2015-16 (See Table 17.2)

-Box 17.1: Progress under Pradhan Mantri Awas Yojna, Urban (PMAY)
+Box 17.1: Progress under Pradhan Mantri Awas Yojana, Urban (PMAY)

-Pradhan Mantri Awas Yojna, Urban (PMAY) was launched on 25th June, 2015 with the target of providing housing for all by 2022.
-All the States and UTs except for Delhi and Lakshdweep, are covered in this scheme.
+Pradhan Mantri Awas Yojana, Urban (PMAY) was launched on 25th June, 2015 with the target of providing housing for all by 2022.
+All the States and UTs except Delhi and Lakshdweep, are covered in this scheme.
 As per the latest progress report, 3,833 cities were included and 2,691 projects in 1,748 cities were under consideration with a total estimated cost of Rs.
 72,031 crore.
 The share of central assistance approved is Rs.
 19,633 crore out of which only Rs.
 4,464 crore has been released so far.